ahira-justice/classifieds/README.md

 ## Error Codes

 Create endpoints have a predefined payload structure.
-Incorrect payloads yield a HTTP_400_BAD_REQUEST response.
+Incorrect payloads yield a `400 BAD REQUEST` response.

 Certain endpoints require authentication.
-Unauthenticated requests get a HTTP_401_UNAUTHORIZED response.
+Unauthenticated requests get a `401 UNAUTHORIZED` response.

 Some endpoints require admin level permission.
-Requests from a non-staff user get a HTTP_403_FORBIDDEN response.
+Requests from a non-staff user get a `403 FORBIDDEN` response.

 Some endpoints place owner access restrictions on resources.
-Requests from a non-owner yield a HTTP_403_FORBIDDEN response.
+Requests from a non-owner yield a `403 FORBIDDEN` response.

-Detail endpoints will return a HTTP_404_NOT_FOUND response if provided a non-existing detail ID.
+Detail endpoints will return a `404 NOT FOUND` response if provided a non-existing detail ID.

-Requests made to certain endpoints with unimplemented methods return a HTTP_405_METHOD_NOT_ALLOWED response.
+Requests made to certain endpoints with unimplemented methods return a `405 METHOD NOT ALLOWED` response.

 ## Rate limit

 There are currently no limits on the number of requests any user can send.

+## Documentation

+The full documentation of c2c-api is published [here](https://documenter.getpostman.com/view/6516182/T1DpDJ7Z)